comtechnet/awin/packages/awin-subgraph/README.md

-# @nouns/subgraph
+# @awin/subgraph

-A subgraph that indexes nouns events.
+A subgraph that indexes awin events.

 ## Quickstart